Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Asymptotic properties of the proposed estimator

 where $V_{opt} = E\left[\frac{\Var(Y(1)|\bm{X})}{e(\bm{X})} + \frac{\Var(Y(0)|\bm{X})}{1-e(\bm{X})} + \{\tau(\bm{X}) - \tau\}^2 \right]$ is the semiparametric efficiency bound \citep{hahn_role_1998}. \end{theorem}

 However, it is rare that the implied propensity score model is correctly specified and our proposed estimator is motivated by scenarios where Assumption \ref{positivity} does not hold.
-We thus derive and present the asymptotic variance of our estimator when only the outcome models are correctly specified in Corollary \ref{theorem:new_var}.
+Thus, we derive and present the asymptotic variance of our estimator when only the outcome and models are correctly specified in Corollary \ref{theorem:new_var}.

-\begin{corollary} Suppose Assumptions $1$, $2^*$, and $3$ hold and $\Var\{Y(a)|\bm{X} = \bm{x}\} < \infty$ for all $\bm{x}$ and $a = 0,1$.
+\begin{corollary} Suppose Assumptions \ref{strong-ignorability}, \ref{relaxed-positivity}, and \ref{balanc_func_regularity} hold and $\Var\{Y(a)|\bm{X} = \bm{x}\} < \infty$ for all $\bm{x}$ and $a = 0,1$.
 Suppose $e(\bm{x})$ does not satisfy conditions \eqref{eq:ps1}-\eqref{eq:ps3}, $\mu_z(\bm{x})$ is linear in $c(\bm{x})$ and $g(\bm{x})$, and $\tau(\bm{x})$ is linear in $c(\bm{x})$.
 Then,

-where $V_{opt}^* = E[\tilde{w}_1(\bm{X})^2e(\bm{X})\Var\{Y(1)|\bm{X}_i\} + \tilde{w}_0(\bm{X})^2\{1-e(\bm{X})\}\Var\{Y(0)|\bm{X}_i\} + \{\tau(\bm{X}) - \tau\}^2]$ \end{corollary}
+where $V_{opt}^* = E[\tilde{w}_1(\bm{X})^2e(\bm{X})\Var\{Y(1)|\bm{X}\} + \tilde{w}_0(\bm{X})^2\{1-e(\bm{X})\}\Var\{Y(0)|\bm{X}\} + \{\tau(\bm{X}) - \tau\}^2]$. \end{corollary}

 Of key importance, this variance result only requires the relaxed positivity assumption, rather than the standard positivity assumption.
 However, to compare $V_{opt}$ and $V^*_{opt}$, consider the case where positivity does hold.
-Since the asymptotic version of the weights tend to be less extreme (i.e., $\tilde{w}_1(\bm{X}_i) \geq e(\bm{X}_i)$ and $\tilde{w}_0(\bm{X}_i) \leq 1-e(\bm{X}_i)$) than IPW through the restriction on the implied propensity score models, generally $V^*_{opt} \leq V_{opt}$.
+Since the asymptotic weights tend to be less extreme (i.e., $\tilde{w}_1(\bm{X}_i) \leq \{e(\bm{X}_i)\}^{-1}$ and $\tilde{w}_0(\bm{X}_i) \leq \{1-e(\bm{X}_i)\}^{-1}$) than IPW through the restriction on the implied propensity score model, $V^*_{opt} \leq V_{opt}$.
 Thus, our proposed estimator does indeed have reduced asymptotic variance, especially in scenarios where $e(\bm{x})$ is close to zero or positivity does not hold.
-While intuitively as the $g(\bm{x})$ set gets larger, estimator variance decreases, Corollary \ref{theorem:new_var} formalizes this intuition; as the $g(\bm{x})$ set gets larger, $\tilde{w}_z(\bm{x})$ become less extreme and correspondingly $V^*_{opt}$ becomes smaller.
+Specifically, as the $g(\bm{x})$ set gets larger, $\tilde{w}_z(\bm{x})$ become less extreme and correspondingly $V^*_{opt}$ becomes smaller.
+We further derive the asymptotic variance of our proposed estimator with respect to the modified estimand, $\tau_{g, \tilde{w}}$, when $\tau(\bm{x})$ is a linear function of both $c(\bm{x})$ and $g(\bm{x})$ in Corollary \ref{theorem_g_new_var}.